Asbestos Maintenance at CUMC

 How do we know that the work area is safe to occupy after an asbestos removal?

-CUMC employs a third-party environmental consultant firm to conduct a final visual inspection and air testing after the removal of asbestos containing material and before the area is reoccupied.
+CUMC employs a third-party environmental consultant firm to conduct air testing and continuous monitoring of abatement contractors work before, during, and after completion of abatement.
 Final clearance is only given when area is safe to occupy.

 What is vermiculite?